 What to do when you need minor medical care while you’re away from home or your health care provider isn’t available?
-Check to see if your plan covers telehealth visits.
-With telehealth, you can talk to a board-certified doctor by phone or online video chat – anytime, day or night.
-A telehealth visit can be a quick, convenient, and cost-effective option when your health care provider isn’t available.
+Check to see if your plan covers virtual care (telehealth) visits.
+With virtual care, you can connect with board-certified medical providers and licensed therapists online using a phone, tablet, or computer 24/7.
+A virtual care visit can be a quick, convenient, and cost-effective option when your health care provider isn’t available.

 In-network radiology centers, outpatient surgery centers, and laboratories can give you quality service like a hospital – but at a much lower cost.
 Using an in-network national lab can also help you save money on your out-of-pocket expenses, plus they offer convenient locations across the United States.

 It’s also important to understand how much a visit might cost before you go.
-So there are no surprises, customers can view cost and quality information online through the myCigna® website or the myCigna® mobile app.
+To make sure there are no surprises, Cigna customers can view cost and quality information on

 This information is for educational purposes only and is not medical advice or services.
 Always consult with your health care provider and consider all relevant factors when making decisions related to your health care.

 Cigna Company Information